amadeusdotpng/algorithm-j/README.md

 need to implement.

 - [ ] better printing for types
+  - [x] less parentheses in function types
+  - [ ] use letters or at least start at 0 for unbound types
 - [ ] add comments explaining the algorithm and implementation choices
+- [ ] output polytypes instead of monotypes

 ---